morkid/subeasy/README.md

 Easy subtitle editor.
 Create or fix unmatched subtitles.

 Feature :
-- Import from .srt file and edit.
+- Import and edit subtitle from .srt file.
 - Create subtitle easily and download it.
 - Fix unmatched subtitles.